 UK-based retail giant Tesco has been know to be using Big Data when it didn’t even exist.
 In 1995, it launched ‘Clubcard’ – a customer relationship tool that helped them know who their customers were and how they behaved – so that they could target them in a more personalized way.
-Today, Tesco uses data not only to understand its customers better and providing relevant benefit to induce their loyalty, but also to optimize their supply chain and costs.
+Today, Tesco uses data not only to understand its customers better and to provide relevant benefits to induce their loyalty but also to optimize their supply chain and costs.

-Financial institutions have data embedded in their very DNA and consequently, data management becomes a significant concern for their top managements.
-A lot of large US banks are using Big Data to understand how customers use their various channels, such as online, mobile, physical banking, ATMs, call centers etc. The Banks who were earlier usually doing it the traditional way – using a sample, are now appreciating the benefits that comprehensive data accrues.
-Bank of America is using propensity models and transaction data to predict which customers are most likely to refinance their loans or credit cards from its competitors, and then makes them an offer when the customer contact the bank, before they defect.
+Financial institutions have data embedded in their very DNA and consequently, data management becomes a significant concern for their top management.
+A lot of large US banks are using Big Data to understand how customers use their various channels, such as online, mobile, physical banking, ATMs, call centers, etc. The Banks who were earlier usually doing it the traditional way – using a sample, are now appreciating the benefits that comprehensive data accrues.
+Bank of America is using propensity models and transaction data to predict which customers are most likely to refinance their loans or credit cards from its competitors, and then makes them an offer when the customer contacts the bank before they defect.

 Have some interesting Big Data uses to share?
 Do let us know in the comments below.